chengwm123456/CMCL-Launcher/README.md

 <h5>Note</h5>

-- Some file is not the project's file **so you don't need to see them**.
+- Some file is not the project's file **so you don't have to see them**.
 You can see these file's name in .gitignore file.

 - You can also call the author "chengwm".